 What women say

-In 2016 another study completed by the Society for Women Engineers, showed that the factors driving women from the STEM fields had nothing to do with family responsibilities.
-That study showed that both men and women faced the same “bureaucracy and hierarchy” that impeded their achievements.
-Women, more so than men, were less tolerant of those types of environments and therefore the women walked away from those careers in higher numbers.
+Another study by the Society for Women Engineers in 2016, showed that family responsibilities was not a factor driving women from the STEM fields.
+That study showed that both men and women faced the same “bureaucracy and hierarchy” impeding their achievements.
+However, women were less tolerant of those environments and walked away from those careers in higher numbers.

 Whatever the reasoning, it appears that some women face more challenges and obstacles in science careers than others.
 In one report for Harvard Business Review, women appeared to experience challenges along racial lines.

-The study showed that 78% of Black women reported having to provide more evidence to prove themselves compared to 65% of Latina, 64% of Asian and 63% of White women.
+-The study showed that 78% of Black women reported having to provide more evidence to prove themselves.
+This compared to 65% of Latina, 64% of Asian and 63% of White women.

-Only 8% of Black women were advised to work less hours after having children compared to 37% of Asian women and 26% of White women.
+-Only 8% of Black women were advised to work less hours after having children.
+In comparison 37% of Asian women and 26% of White women were advised to do the same.

-More than 70% of Latina, Asian and White women felt that the women in their work environments supported each other.
+-Over 70% of Latina, Asian and White women felt that women supported each other in science work environments.

-More than 48% of Black Women and 47% of Latina women said they had been mistaken for custodial or administrative staff.
+-Black women (48%) and Latina women (47%), were mistaken for custodial or administrative staff.

 With these types of experiences in science careers, it shouldn’t be surprising why some women leave science careers.
 Already not in large numbers, women experience increasing sense of isolation in STEM careers.
 As one Black woman reported, “I feel that socially engaging with my colleagues may negatively affect perceptions of my competence.”